thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 =========

-This section discusses models for various runtime data structures, and the tradeoffs for making Swift's models different from Objective-C.
+This section discusses models for various runtime data structures, and the tradeoffs for making Codira's models different from Objective-C.

 Messaging Model
 ---------------